 Brecon Jazz Club (BJC), as one of the founder members of the Brecon Jazz Music Trust, has a mission to extend employment and performance opportunities for emerging musicians.
 This includes booking students and graduates of the Royal Welsh College of Music & Drama ‘Jazz Performance’ degree, with whom BJC has strong links.
 There is demand from local & festival audiences as well as musicians to extend these opportunities.

-As partners in the 2018 Festival we have followed this by creating a number of EMERGING TALENT ‘JAZZ FUTURES’ SHOWCASE events in Brecon as part of both ‘year-round’ and ‘festival’ jazz programming.
-In this initiative, the partners link the ‘club’ and the ‘festival’, the ‘year round’ and local to the the ‘jazz weekend’ and national audience, and collaborate as promoters to select and offer unique performance opportunities which would not otherwise exist.
+As partners in the 2018 Festival, we have followed this by creating a number of EMERGING TALENT ‘JAZZ FUTURES’ SHOWCASE events in Brecon as part of both ‘year-round’ and ‘festival’ jazz programming.
+In this initiative, the partners link the ‘club’ and the ‘festival’, the ‘year round’ and the local – to the the ‘jazz weekend’ and national audience, and collaborate as promoters to select and offer unique performance opportunities which would not otherwise exist.

-This initiative led to THREE specific events:-
+This initiative has led to THREE specific events in 2018:-

 – Brecon jazz ‘July’ club event: a showcase of new compositions and music from THREE bands trained in Wales (RWCMD).